KU Study Abroad Scholarships

 Apply for the Mackenzie Aden Scholarship for Global Scholars.

-Fund created by estate gift from the late Dean and Elisabeth Collins.
-Awards up to $10,000 for students on semester or $20,000 for year-long programs to Germany.
-Open to all majors but preference for students studying music, and particularly opera.
-Minimum 2.5 GPA requirement.
+This fund was created by an estate gift from the late Drs.
+Dean and Elisabeth Collins.
+Awards are up to $10,000 for degree-seeking KU undergraduate or graduate students on semester-long programs to Germany and $20,000 for year-long programs.
+The scholarship is open to all majors, but there is a preference for students studying music, particularly opera.
+Minimum 2.5 GPA requirement

 Find more information and apply on the Freeman East Asia Internship Scholarship page.